tanfwong/dsp_notes/_sources/ch7/rateconv.md

   FIR or IIR filter with cutoff at $\frac{\pi}{\max(U,D)}$.
 Note that this filter operates at the interpolated rate.
-The filter design techniques discussed in {numref}`sec:fildesign` can be employed to design this pratical antialiasing-interpolation filter.
+The filter design techniques discussed in {numref}`sec:fildesign` can be employed to design this pratical interpolation-antialiasing filter.